United States hand grenades: M25/A1/A2

 A spherical riot control grenade, the M25/A1 (also written ABC-M25/A1) is filled with CN.
 The grenade is of plastic construction and is a bursting type.
 The M25A2 featured improved body construction, and later models were filled with CS (and possibly DM) rather than CN.

 XM47/E1/E2/E3

 A rubber ball riot control grenade, the XM47 series are known as skittering grenades, as the gas is burned internally and vented through ports in the grenade body, in effect making the grenade spin erratically.
 This is designed to make it harder for the target or targets to retrieve and throw back the grenade.
 The XM47E3 is filled with CS, but information on the other variants is scarce.
 It is probably safe to assume that at least one is filled with CN, and then others might have the filler in different solid forms.
-The XM47E3 was the standardized as the M47.
+The XM47E3 was standardized as the M47.